hilaryrowe/documentation3/oeeCalculations/new-availability.md

 ### **Cycle Seconds**

 Cycle Seconds is the observed Cycle Time calculated as Cycle End Time - Cycle Start Time.
 This can be relatively static or highly variable depending on the specific machine and its expected operation.
-Total Cycle Seconds is the aggregation of individual Cycle Seconds and can be thought of as the total expected uptime of an asset less periods of time the asset is unexpectedly not running \(_Unplanned Downtime_\).
+Total Cycle Seconds is the aggregation of individual Cycle Seconds and can be thought of as the total expected cycle seconds of an asset less any periods of time the asset is unexpectedly not running \(_Unplanned Downtime_\).

 **Unplanned Downtime**